amaiya/ktrain/FAQ.md

 	trn = t.preprocess_train(dummy_texts, dummy_labels)
 	model = t.get_classifier()
     ```
-    c.
-After the previous step, the cache folder will contain the three required files, but these files will be named with random characters.
+    3. After the previous step, the cache folder will contain the three required files, but these files will be named with random characters.
 Each of
        the model files has a corresponding `.json` file that contains the URL from where the model file was downloaded.
 On a Linux machine,
        you can type `grep etag *.json` to see which file names map to which required file:
        ```